 - Do the conclusions being made correlate to the data that was presented?

-Really, it is the same set of skills that you would use during class being used in an applied setting.
+Really, it is the same set of skills that you would use during class being used in

 Is that all Journal Club does?